Lagrangian cobordism and tropical curves

-We will show that for any $q_{n+1} \in U_\Lambda$, there exist such that \eqref{eqn:sum_over_winding} vanishes, by working order by order in the $q_{n+1}$-adic filtration.
+We equip $V$ with the trivial local system, and let $(z_1,\ldots,z_{n+1})$ be the monodromies of the local system on $F_{\hat{y}}$ around the different $S^1$ factors.
+We can expand the Floer differential applied to $e$ as

+as in the proof of Proposition \ref{prop:support_compactifies}, where we recall that $m^1_j$ counts strips that wind $j$ times around the $S^1_r$ factor.

 The zero-order term $m^1_0$ counts strips with no winding.
-The open mapping theorem applied to the image of the disc projected to $\C$ shows that any such Floer strip must have constant projection and live inside a single fibre, so one sees
+The open mapping theorem applied to the image of the disc projected to $\C$ shows that any such Floer strip must have constant projection and hence live inside a single fibre, so we have